RPCSX/rpcsx/.github/readme.md

 ```

 ### The dependencies for Arch distributions:

 ```
 sudo pacman -S libunwind glfw-x11 vulkan-devel glslang
 ```
-> Side note you will need to pull ``spirv-cross xbyak`` from the AUR for now so do the following
+> Side note you will need to pull ``spirv-cross`` from the AUR for now so do the following
 ```
 sudo pacman -S --needed git base-devel && git clone https://aur.archlinux.org/yay.git && cd yay && makepkg -si
 ```
 ```
 yay -S spirv-cross xbyak
 ```

 ## Getting spriv-cross on Fedora and Arch Linux